Florida Allergy Survival Guide

 Indicators of poor indoor air quality can often be subtle.
 For example, you may find you have to dust more frequently or notice a musty smell inside your house.
 Eventually, you or other members of your family may even experience respiratory issues like coughing, sneezing and difficulty breathing.

 Pollen and other pollutants drastically affect the efficiency of your HVAC system and can cause your electric bill to increase over time.
 The dust and debris from pollen particles also put excess strain on your unit and ultimately shorten its lifespan.
 This is why preventative maintenance and attentive removal of pollen are vital steps in avoiding costly expenses and potential health problems.

 The first step towards enjoying better indoor air is to change your filter regularly.
 You should check your home’s air filters monthly, and as a general rule, replace any that appear dirty.
 In most cases, your filter will need to be replaced every one to three months, depending on the time of year and regional climate.
 For those who suffer from asthma or allergies, you should consider investing in a filter with a minimum efficiency reporting value of 11 or 12.

 Regular maintenance by a qualified HVAC technician is a crucial step in protecting and prolonging your HVAC system, and improving your home’s overall air quality.
 At Quality Control Air, our technicians will inspect all aspects of your HVAC system to ensure everything is working at peak performance and efficiency.
 We can also recommend a variety of air filtration products designed to improve the air in your home so you and your family stay comfortable and healthy.
-Call us today schedule your appointment!
+Fill out our contact form or call us today to learn more and to schedule your appointment!